Tanzania Hotels and Safari Lodges

 Rubondo Island Camp, Lake Victoria

 Rubondo Island Camp is situated on Rubondo Island, in the southwest of Lake Victoria.
 This 240km² island provides an unforgettable experience for visitors to Tanzania, combining the breathtaking natural beauty of a forest refuge with the relaxing tranquility of sandy lakeshore beaches.
-Activities available on the island (and may be subject to an extra charge) include forest walks, boat excursions, bird watching and fishing.
-Fishing is extremely popular and fees are payable locally to park authorities.
-For those guests who wish to remain in the camp, a small library provides several games for your enjoyment.

 Each of the camps 10 luxury tents with spacious en suite bath and dressing room, have windows on all sides and instead of zips, has their own entrance door.
 An outcrop of rocks amidst scattered trees provides the perfect setting for the restaurant and bar, offering a splendid view of the lake and bay.
 A swimming pool is located conveniently close to the bar, among the palm trees.